Operation Irini: Incidents

-In May 2020, a French war ship participating in the operation intercepted the Gabon-flagged oil tanker Jal Laxmi off the coast of Tobruk and stopped it from docking in Tobruk.
+In May 2020, a French warship participating in the operation intercepted the Gabon-flagged oil tanker Jal Laxmi off the coast of Tobruk and stopped it from docking at the city.
 The vessel had not received authorization from the Tripoli-based Libyan National Oil Corporation.
-Following this event, Russia raised concerns regarding the operation's authorization.
+Following the event, Russia raised concerns regarding the operation's authorization.

-On 10 June 2020, the Greek frigate Spetsai under the command of IRINI operation attempted to inspect the Tanzanian-flagged cargo vessel Çirkin which was suspected of carrying arms to Libya, but was ordered to retreat after warnings from Turkish frigates accompanying the cargo vessel.
-According to sources, the Turkish commander's message was that 'the Turkish ship is under the protection of the Turkish Republic'.
+On 10 June 2020, the Greek frigate Spetsai under the command of the Irini operation attempted to inspect the Tanzanian-flagged cargo vessel Çirkin which was suspected of carrying arms to Libya, but was ordered to retreat after warnings from Turkish frigates accompanying the cargo vessel.
+According to sources, the Turkish commander's message was that "the Turkish ship is under the protection of the Turkish Republic."
 EU confirmed that Turkey blocked the check on the ship.

-Later, on 17 June 2020, France also accused Turkish ships of harassing a French warship from the NATO Operation Sea Guardian as they tried to inspect the Çirkin and that the Turkish Navy was using their NATO call signs while accompanying Turkish vessels suspected of breaking the UN arms embargo on Libya.
+Later, on 17 June 2020, France also accused Turkish ships of harassing a French warship from the NATO Operation Sea Guardian as they tried to inspect Çirkin and that the Turkish Navy was using their NATO call signs while accompanying Turkish vessels suspected of breaking the UN arms embargo on Libya.
 According to French officials, when the French ship tried to inspect the vessel, the Turkish vessel switched off its tracking system, masked its ID number and refused to say where she was going, while the Turkish frigates flashed their radar lights three times against the French warship, suggesting a missile strike was imminent.
 On the other hand, Turkish officials, denied that the warship was harassed and claimed that the French warship did not establish communications with the Turkish vessel during the incident and provided fuel for the Turkish vessel.
-At a request of France, NATO stated on June 18 that it will investigate the incident.
-NATO carried out 3-week investigation into the incident, producing a 130-page report published on 1 July.
+At a request of France, NATO stated on 18 June that it would investigate the incident.
+NATO carried out three-week investigation into the incident, producing a 130-page report published on 1 July.
 The report did not include a "statement supporting the French claims that Turkish warships harassed the French warship by locking its radar on it".
 The report of NATO's investigation was never released publicly.
 Diplomats told Reuters that the investigation was too sensitive to discuss in public and does not apportion blame, adding that NATO wanted to keep Turkey onside and for this there was no willingness to point a finger.
-On 21 September 2020, the EU sanctioned the Turkish maritime company Avrasya Shipping which operates the Çirkin freighter, because the vessel was found to have violated the arms embargo in Libya in May and June 2020.
+On 21 September 2020, the EU sanctioned the Turkish maritime company Avrasya Shipping which operated the freighter Çirkin, because the vessel was found to have violated the arms embargo in Libya in May and June 2020.